-- Begin in Adobe Photoshop, by creating a 10 x 10 inch document (File > New) at 300 ppi, with a white background. - Open (File > Open) the modified roses image (BRM-Roses-BW.png) from the Heart Mask Lesson 2. - Press the letter D to reset the Color Chips the default of black over white.
+- Begin in Expert Mode of Photoshop Elements, by creating a 10 x 10 inch document (File > New > Blank File) at 300 ppi, with a white background. - Open (File > Open) the modified roses image (BRM-Roses-BW.png) from the Heart Mask Lesson 2. - Press the letter D to reset the Color Chips the default of black over white.